 This moist pumpkin bread is light, tender and full of warm spices.
 It’s a simple one-bowl recipe that doesn’t require a mixer and takes only 10 minutes to make – perfect for a lazy fall or winter morning.

-This pumpkin bread recipe is similar to my favorite pumpkin muffins.
+This pumpkin bread recipe is similar to my favorite pumpkin muffins and is a perfect Thanksgiving dessert idea.
 I’ve added in some cloves to make the perfect pumpkin spice blend and switched the milk for sour cream to give it an extra rich crumb (milk will still work fine).
 Just like in my easy banana bread or applesauce bread, the fruit adds moisture to the cake and makes it tender without becoming too dense.

 This easy pumpkin bread is the recipe I keep coming back to anytime I’m craving something sweet with warm spices.
 It doesn’t require a mixer and comes together in minutes, giving you time to prepare for the busy holiday season.

 The best pumpkin bread recipe has to have the perfect spice blend.
 I use a combination of my favorite warming spices – cinnamon, ginger, nutmeg and cloves – and brown sugar to give this moist pumpkin bread the perfect flavor and crumb.
 Brown sugar not only adds even more moisture, but also gives the pumpkin spice bread a caramel note that highlights the warm spice and pumpkin.

 The actual pumpkin bread recipe is so simple to make.

 - Start by whisking together your dry ingredients, which helps make sure the spices and baking soda are evenly distributed.